jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 nvcc --ptx /path/to/cuda_C_file.cu
 ```

-It is also possible to make PTX code from Julia code using functions in CUDAnative such as ```code_ptx()``` - see http://juliagpu.github.io/CUDAnative.jl/latest/lib/reflection.html#CUDAnative.code_ptx for details.
+It is also possible to make PTX code from Julia code using functions in CUDAnative such as ```code_ptx()``` - see http://juliagpu.github.io/CUDAnative.jl/latest/lib/reflection.html# CUDAnative.code_ptx for details.

 Ok, so the outcome of all of the above is that we can now have a calleable GPU compatible function called ```vadd``` which performs vector addition.
 Next, we create our data:

 ```
-#Make data
+# Make data
 dims = 100
 a = round.(rand(Float32, dims) * 100)
 b = round.(rand(Float32, dims) * 100)